stt-datacore/website/static/crew/yar_ishara_crew.md

 memory_alpha:
 bigbook_tier: 4
 events: 4
-in_portal:
+in_portal: true
 published: true
 ---

 Coming in with hair that would make Master Shredder jealous and a catsuit that puts Seven of Nine on notice, Sarah Con-Yar is a victim of bad timing for her skill set.
-The raw numbers are good, including the top 'SEC and ENG' shuttle seat, but she comes hot on the heels over several other great SEC/ENG crew that effectively equal her voyage score, but bring more to the table for events.
+The raw numbers are good, including the #2 'SEC and ENG' shuttle seat, but she comes hot on the heels over several other great SEC/ENG crew that effectively equal her voyage score, but bring more to the table for events.
 As one-offs go, you could do a lot worse, but in the end, she will probably only break your heart.